 1. Complete full-time academic registration

 2. Bring a photocopy of your I-94 record and your NYU job offer letter to the OGS.
+This is a drop-off service that does not require you to see an OGS advisor.
 Your department must use this job offer letter template copied onto department letterhead and your supervisor's signature must be in blue ink.
 Before submitting these two required documents, be sure that

 You have attended an OGS check-in workshop for new and transfer students.